GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

     sqrt(L_i^2 + L_j^2)
 $
 is the radius of the largest sphere fitting in the diamond of virtual rooms.

-The highest the image source order is, the more detailed the simulation will end up being.
+The higher the image source order, the more detailed the simulation will be.

 Finally, a sampling frequency must be  provided.
-This parameter affects the time resolution of the computed #acr("RIR") and thus its ability to capture high frequency phenomenons.
+This parameter affects the computed #acr("RIR") 's time resolution and, thus, its ability to capture high-frequency phenomena.
-A higher sampling frequency will be lead to increasing the computational cost of the simulation.
+A higher sampling frequency will increase the computational cost of the simulation.
 In most cases, using the same frequency as the one of the audio signals involved is a safe and practical choice.